hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `enable_automatic_updates` - (Optional) Are automatic updates enabled for this Virtual Machine?
 Defaults to `true`.

-* `encryption_at_host_enabled` - (Optional) Should Azure encrypt the data stored on the VM host at rest and flows encrypted to the Storage service.
+* `encryption_at_host_enabled` - (Optional) Should all of the disks (including the temp disk) attached to this Virtual Machine be encrypted by enabling Encryption at Host?

 * `extension` - (Optional) One or more `extension` blocks as defined below